UltiRequiem/clinician-matching-engine/docs/README.md

 ## Overview

 We were tasked to create a fullstack service for matching patients with clinicians based on their preferences and needs.
 It features a modern React/Next.js frontend and NestJS backend for matching logic.

+The frontend is located in the `app/web` folder and is built with Next.js.

+The backend is located in the `/app/api` folder and is built with [NestJS](https://nestjs.com/).
+It provides RESTful endpoints for clinician data, patient intake, and matching logic.
+The backend uses Turso as the database provider and Prisma as the ORM.
+CI is handled with GitHub Actions, and CD is managed with Vercel and Railway.

 ---